pair_style reax/c command

 The reax/c/kk style is a Kokkos version of the ReaxFF potential that is derived from the reax/c style.
 The Kokkos version can run on GPUs and can also use OpenMP multithreading.
 For more information about the Kokkos package, see Packages details and Speed kokkos doc pages.
 One important consideration when using the reax/c/kk style is the choice of either half or full neighbor lists.
 This setting can be changed using the Kokkos package command.

-The reax/c style differs from the pair_style reax command in the lo-level implementation details.
-The reax style is a Fortran library, linked to LAMMPS.
-The reax/c style was initially implemented as stand-alone C code and is now integrated into LAMMPS as a package.
+The reax/c style differs from the (obsolete) “pair_style reax” command in the implementation details.
+The reax style was a Fortran library, linked to LAMMPS.
+The reax style has been removed from LAMMPS after the 12 December 2018 version.

 LAMMPS provides several different versions of ffield.reax in its potentials dir, each called potentials/ffield.reax.label.
 These are documented in potentials/README.reax.
 The default ffield.reax contains parameterizations for the following elements: C, H, O, N.